 Kacey Musgraves said it best: you’re damned if you do and you’re damned if you don’t, so you might as well just do whatever you want.
 When it comes to eating, this is all too true.

-Confidence is a beautiful thing.
 Learn to be confident with yourself and your goals, and you’ll be well on your way to telling all those people to screw off.
-Nicely, if you choose.
+Nicely, if you so choose.